Kerry Locklin

 Locklin coached at Western New Mexico (1988), Utah (1989), Morehead State (1990–1993), for the Shreveport Pirates in the Canadian Football League (1994), and then for Eastern Michigan (1995–1999) and then as the defensive line coach at Fresno State, before joining the Jets.

-Locklin agreed to join New Mexico State as their DL Coach for the 2014 Season.
-In 2022, it was announced that Locklin would take over the head coach job for the Billings Outlaws.
+Locklin agreed to join New Mexico State as their DL Coach for the 2014 season.
+In 2022, it was announced that Locklin would take over the head coach job for the Billings Outlaws for the 2023 season.
+He was then hired by the Topeka Tropics of the National Arena League as head coach for the 2024 season.
+However, the Tropics were terminated by the league before the season began.